 - On Patreon you can get early access to new videos and other Patreon only benefits.
 The contributions from my patrons is an important way to cover the costs, time and energy I put into the videos and blog posts I create.
-The content I create is totally free from advertisement.
+Shooting and editing a 3 minute video takes about 5 hours.
+Writing a blog post around 3.
 You can read more about my Patreon page here.

 - Follow me on Instagram.
 I announce new blog posts, share images from behind the scenes and post lots of woolliness.

 - In all the social media I offer, you are more than welcome to contact me.
-Interacting with you helps me make better posts and videos.
+Interacting with you helps me make better content.
 My private Facebook page, however, will remain private.